adamsilver/fdpb/03-a-checkout-flow.md

 - It adds a sense of progression and increases momentum because the user is constantly moving forwards step by step.
 - It's better for screen reader users too as they don't have to wade through a whole lot of superfluous information.
 Instead, they can navigate to the first heading, for example, and start interacting with the form more quickly.

-We'll use this design pattern going throughout the book.
+We'll use this pattern throughout the book.

 ## Flow and order